syncfusion-content/maui-docs/MAUI/CheckBox/Events.md

 ## StateChanging event

-The `StateChanging` event is triggered when the state of the [IsChecked](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfCheckBox.html#Syncfusion_Maui_Buttons_SfCheckBox_IsChecked) property is about to change, either by tapping the CheckBox control or by programmatically setting the IsChecked value using XAML or C# code.
+The `StateChanging` event is triggered when the state of the [IsChecked](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfCheckBox.html#Syncfusion_Maui_Buttons_SfCheckBox_IsChecked) property is about to change by tapping the CheckBox control.
 The event arguments are of type `StateChangingEventArgs` and provide the following properties:

 * [IsChecked](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfCheckBox.html#Syncfusion_Maui_Buttons_SfCheckBox_IsChecked) : The new value(state) of the `IsChecked` property.
 * `Cancel` : Gets or sets a value indicating whether the event should be canceled.